LoopKit/loopdocs/docs/operation/features/carbs.md

 To select your carb entry's absorption time, you can either click on the default food emojis or manually enter carb absorption time by selecting the `absorption time` line in the carb entry tool.

-The plate emoji, found to the right of the pizza emoji, can also be used if you are unsure of a new food.
+Tapping the `Food Type` row can also be used if you are unsure of a new food.
 There are other food emojis grouped into fast, medium, and slow absorbing foods.
 This may be particularly useful for teens that are trying to learn new foods/meals.
-Additionally, if you select the plate icon, you can add text to your `food type` by selecting the `abc` button in the bottom left corner of the screen.
+Additionally, you can add text to your `food type` by selecting the `abc` button in the bottom left corner of the screen.

 <p align="center">
 <img src="../img/plate.png" width="300">